chendaniely/opioid_treatment/about.md

 <https://ctn-0094.github.io/public.ctn0094data/>

 For reporting simplicity,
-this application does not use patients from CTN-30, which had two randomization events.
+this application does not use patients from the second randomization.

 ## Datasets